Source: Oteen Newsletter, October 4, 1919

 “If Doughboys Gave Medals”

-Beside the brave fighting men of WWI were the women of the Red Cross and American Nurse Corps.
+Beside the brave fighting men of WWI were the women of the Red Cross and Army Nurse Corps.
 Fourteen of these courageous women were identified as serving in Fort Caswell during WWI.
 These women’s lives will be shared in the coming weeks.

 Navy Nurse Susan Adkins Williams from Southport was introduced in one of the first Brunswick County WWI Profiles posted on the website.
 WWI began the shift to viewing women as competent contributors both in war and at home.
 The diary used in Nurse Williams’ profile gives a clear picture of the physical and mental strength required to serve overseas.
 To read a short article about WWI nurses serving overseas, visit https://www.armyheritage.org/soldier-stories-information/emma-elizabeth-weaver/